Maxomann/TDIGP/readme.md

 To run unit tests, please follow the steps below:
 1. Make sure the `Test Adapter for Google Test` is installed as part of your Visual Studio workload.
 If not, please add it to your installation, using the Visual Studio Installer.
 2. Open the project in Visual Studio
+3. Build the `TDMonTests.exe` target or build all `Build > Build All`
-3. Open the test explorer under `View > Test Explorer`
+4. Open the test explorer under `View > Test Explorer`
-4. Run the tests.
-(If, for whatever reason, the Test Explorer does not discover any tests, please build and run the TDMonTests target manually.
+5. Run the tests.
+(If, for whatever reason, the Test Explorer does not discover any tests, please run the TDMonTests target manually.
 This runs all tests in the console window.)

 ## Allowing other data sources (Extending the project)